Boni Ilagan: Pagsambang Bayan

 Ilagan wrote the play Pagsambang Bayan and dedicated it to his sister Rizalina and other members of the Southern Tagalog 10.
 It was first staged in September 1977 by director Behn Cervantes and the University of the Philippines Repertory Company.
 The United Church of Christ in the Philippines sponsored the production.
 The play's structure revolved around a Christian liturgical Mass.
 The staging of the play led to the arrest of Cervantes and the play's musical director Susan Tagle.

 According to Bulatlat, Pagsambang Bayan "was the first play during martial law that challenged the military regime in a way that no theater piece had dared to do then."

 The play has been restaged multiple times around the Philippines.
 A musical adaptation of the play directed by Joel Lamangan was staged in 2017 at the Polytechnic University of the Philippines and the Cultural Center of the Philippines.

 In popular media

-He was portrayed by Alden Richards in the GMA Television Network's commemorative documentary Alaala, marking the 45th anniversary of Ferdinand Marcos' declaration of martial law.
+He was portrayed by Alden Richards in the GMA Television Network's commemorative documentary Alaala: A Martial Law Special, marking the 45th anniversary of Ferdinand Marcos' declaration of martial law.
 Alaala won the Gold Camera Award in the docudrama category of the 2018 U.S. International Film and Video Festival.